 Attendance at local community events in support of the League’s community service programs and community outreach initiatives.

 Typical Physical & Mental Demands

 Requires frequent bending, reaching, stooping, kneeling, walking/standing, eye-hand coordination and manual dexterity sufficient to operate a keyboard, telephone, photocopier, calculator and other equipment or machinery.
 Will have exposure to injured and deceased animals, disinfectant solutions, and various weather conditions.
 May assist in animal restraint and deal with distressed animals, and could be subject to bites and scratches.
-May be required to lift heavy items (possibly up to 50 lbs) or animals and be physically active.
+May be required to lift heavy items (up to 50 lbs) or animals and be physically active.
 Requires normal range of hearing and eyesight to communicate with the public, volunteers, staff, and animals.
 Also requires flexibility and adaptability to work with frequent interruptions.

 Must be comfortable around dogs, cats, small companion animals and all wildlife.

-Required to receive rabies prophylaxis vaccine, hepatitis-B, and tetanus vaccinations.
+Will be required to receive rabies prophylaxis vaccine, hepatitis-B, and tetanus vaccinations.